-1. SEAT POSITION ADJUSTING LEVER

-Hold the center of the lever and pull it up.
-Then slide the seat to the desired position with slight body pressure and release the lever.

-2. SEAT CUSHION HEIGHT ADJUSTING LEVER
+- SEAT POSITION ADJUSTING LEVER Pull the lever up.
+Then slide the seat to the desired position with slight body pressure and release the lever. - 2.
+DRIVER'S SEAT LUMBAR SUPPORT ADJUSTING KNOB (on some models) Turn the knob either way. - 3.
+SEATBACK ANGLE ADJUSTING LEVER